I’m willing to wager that these four little words haven’t been part of your lexicon for years: Apply For A Job.Why am I so sure?

 Within the context of job search, then, when Hook seeks out her next opportunity, she’ll be looking for an employer who shares those values.

-- Being clear on what you want and what unique value you offer to your targeted employers / roles will help you stand out.
+Being clear on what you want and what unique value you offer to your targeted employers/roles will help you stand out once you actually apply for the job.

 Do: Search online to identify what you do and don’t want to target.